rogaha/data-processing-pipeline/README.md

 ![Docker Architecture](images/project-architecture.png "Project Architecture")

 ##What's happening under the hood?
 We connect to the twitter streaming API (https://dev.twitter.com/streaming/overview) and start to listen to events based on a list of keywords, these events are forwarded directly to Kafka (no parsing).
-In the middle, there is a spark job collecting those events, converting them to Spark SQL context (http://spark.apache.org/sql/) which filters the kafka message and extract only the fields of interest which in this case are: *user.location, text and user.profile_image_url*, once we have that, we convert the *location* into coordinates (lat,lng) using the google geoconding API (https://developers.google.com/maps/documentation/geocoding/intro) and persist the data into Cassandra.
+In the middle, there is a spark job collecting those events, converting them to Spark SQL context (http://spark.apache.org/sql/) and filtering the kafka message and extract only the fields of interest which in this case are: *user.location, text and user.profile_image_url*.
+Once we have that, we convert the *location* into coordinates (lat,lng) using the google geoconding API (https://developers.google.com/maps/documentation/geocoding/intro) and persist the data into Cassandra.

 Finally, there is a web application running that is fetching data from Cassandra and rendering the tweets of interest on the world map.